larry-athey/boilermaker/Instructions/Usage-Tips.md

 When using the Boilermaker with the [RPi Smart Still](https://github.com/larry-athey/rpi-smart-still) you can duplicate the functionality of the Airhead's operating Mode 3 _(progressive temperature over time)_.
 Once you enable Boilermaker support, go back to **Management->Configure Heating**, then set the **Fixed Temperature** drop-down to **No**, and set the **Time Spread** value to however many hours you expect your run to take.
 This is how long the run is expected to take **after** your boiler has reached the program's minimum operating temperature.

-The way this works is that the boiler temperature range of your program is divided up so there are 4 equal temperature jumps per hour.
-If you set the **Time Spread** to 3 hours, then this temperature range is divided by 12 and every 15 minutes that factor is added to the target temperature.
+The way this works is that the boiler temperature range of your program is divided up so there are 12 equal temperature jumps per hour.
+If you set the **Time Spread** to 3 hours, then this temperature range is divided by total number of jumps and every 5 minutes that factor is added to the target temperature.
 You can see this change in the dashboard and the Boilermaker WebUI.

 ### Using Your Boilermaker For Fermentation